 In this paper, we have demonstrated that it is indeed possible to closely follow the lessons of the GKPW prescription in flat holography, even when focusing on scattering boundary conditions, by appropriately adapting the framework of holographic renormalization.

 The holographic renormalization procedure we have set up has two main features.
-First, it manifestly associates a single bulk function to each putative boundary operator, while at the same time encoding the boundary conditions that fix positive frequency data at early times, namely for massless scattering on $\mathscr{I}^{-}$ and negative frequency data at late times, $\mathscr{I}^{+}$, which were used in the context of the AFS generating functional.
+First, it manifestly associates a single bulk function to each putative boundary operator, while at the same time encoding the same boundary conditions of the AFS generating functional: positive frequency data at early times (namely on $\mathscr{I}^{-}$ for massless scattering) and negative frequency data at late times (e.g. $\mathscr{I}^{+}$).
 Second, the working mechanisms exemplified in this paper rely on general principles that admit systematic extensions.
 These, in turn, outline a path toward elevating the relation

 into a robust computational rule for flat holography, that goes beyond case-by-case extrapolations.

 In these final pages, we offer additional discussion that was omitted from the technical development of the preceding sections, with the aim of highlighting key features and identifying directions for further exploration and extension.